pixelant/interest/Documentation/Implementing/Extending/Index.rst

 .. php:namespace::  Pixelant\Interest\DataHandling\Operation\Event

-.. php:class:: BeforeRecordOperationEvent
+.. php:class:: RecordOperationSetupEvent

    Called inside the :php:`AbstractRecordOperation::__construct()` when a :php:`*RecordOperation` object has been initialized, but before data validations.

-   EventHandlers for this event should implement :php:`Pixelant\Interest\DataHandling\Operation\Event\BeforeRecordOperationEventHandlerInterface`.
+   EventHandlers for this event should implement :php:`Pixelant\Interest\DataHandling\Operation\Event\RecordOperationEventHandlerInterface`.

    EventHandlers for this event can throw these exceptions: